We believe that every student can learn mathematics.

 Essential Mathematics' major domains are Number, Data, Location and Time, Measurement and Finance.
 Essential Mathematics benefits students because they develop skills that go beyond the traditional ideas of numeracy.
 A course of study in Essential Mathematics can establish a basis for further education and employment in the fields of trade, industry, business and community services.

 All student learning materials for Mathematics can be accessed via our elearning portal.
 Students need to enter their school login and password as this is a secure learning environment.
 Once logged in, students select the Ferny Grove SHS Mathematics Department link on the Learning Place.

-Maths tutoring is held every Monday and Thursday from 3:15pm to 4:00pm in B Block.
+Maths tutoring is held every Monday from 3:10pm to 4:10pm and Thursday from 8:00am to 9:00am in B Block.
 Teachers are on hand to assist students with any concerns they may have.

 Tutoring for Junior students is held in B1 and Senior students go to B3/4.
 Tutoring begins on the second week of each term and concludes the week prior to each Year level assessment week at the end of each term.